 Kulas Music Library is a satellite library of Kelvin Smith Library, the university’s main library.
 It contains more than 45,000 items, including music scores, books on music, sound recordings, video recordings, microforms, and music periodicals.
 The library contains a listening room for use of the sound recording and video collections.
 Music majors at the university also have access to the Robinson Music Library of the Cleveland Institute of Music.
 The Case Western Reserve Kulas Music Library and the CIM Robinson Music Library coordinate acquisitions and services, and their collections reflect institutional strengths while also supporting the CWRU/CIM Joint Music Program.
 Learn more about the Kulas Music Library.

 The Core is a Macintosh computer classroom and lab dedicated to mind, sound, and vision.
 The Core is a collaborative space for all CWRU students, faculty and staff, as well as the University Circle community, to gather and collaborate, design in visual and aural mediums, and create masterpieces.
-It not only offers computers and software, but also video and digital cameras and microphones for checkout, one-on-one tutorial time, classes, and a meeting space.
+It not only offers computers and software, but also video and digital cameras and microphones for checkout, one-on-one tutorial time, classes, and meeting space.
 The Core is actively involved in bringing technology to the community, particularly younger children, and it works closely with faculty in providing support facilities for the department’s technology-related courses.
-Learn more about The Core.

-Denison Hall (Map)
+Denison Music Hall (Map)

-Kulas Collection of Early Instruments
+Kulas Collection of Historical Instruments

-Music Education Resource Center (located in Haydn Hall)
+Music Education Resource Center

-The department provides a resource center for music education students to prepare educational materials and research projects.
-The center is in Haydn Hall, Room 12, and contains a variety of audiovisual media, including a library of education-oriented music software.
+The Music Education Resource Center (MERR) is a space for music education students to prepare educational materials and research projects and contains a variety of audiovisual media, including a library of education-oriented music software.
 Students may borrow items from a large collection of music textbooks, educational recordings, testing materials, vocal and instrumental books, curriculum guides, and classroom instruments.
-Use of this center is encouraged, and sometimes required, for many of the projects and assignments in courses throughout the music education curriculum.
+The use of this center is encouraged and sometimes required, for many of the projects and assignments in courses throughout the music education curriculum.